 Rather than selling products, focus on selling a methodology (value + solution) to differentiate your offerings.
 Customers tend to be process- and result-oriented.
 For example, people don’t buy expensive tooth-whitening products because of their taste —they want the results that the product promises.

 With new entrants in the market, products get commoditised and compared, reducing their value.
 So, you should aim to sell highly customised experiences, which are tailored to meet your customers’ needs.
-For instance, you can offer cloud service packages based on the client’s number of devices, data requirements, and the level of support they need.
+For instance, you can offer a package of cloud services based on the client’s number of devices, data requirements, and the level of support they need.

 Your methodologies and outcomes offer opportunities for differentiation.
 You need to understand the pain points, expectations, and needs of your customers.
 Then, create conversations around their prospects, motivations, and company to invoke interest.